What is a facelift?

 If you selected to have any other procedures performed while under anesthesia, Dr. Nassif will move on to them at this point.
 After closing the final incisions and placing dressings, Dr. Nassif will send you into a specialized recovery unit.
 On occasion, drainage tubes will be inserted to remove excess fluid from the incision sites.

-When you awaken in the recovery room, you may experience pain or nausea.
+Following your facelift surgery in Los Angeles, you will awaken in the recovery room, you may experience pain or nausea.
 Inform the nursing staff, and they will administer medications to relieve the problem.

 Stick to a soft, bland diet for the first few days after your procedure.
 If you are able to tolerate other foods, you may advance your diet.
 Depending on the location of your incisions, you must follow any other specific dietary restrictions given to you at the time of discharge.